S0ulM1ke/Array_Sorter_Task/README.md

 ## Features

-* This application is capable of reading text files that contain multiple numeric       arrays delimed by whitespaces and comas
+* This application can read text files containing multiple numeric arrays, where arrays are delimited by whitespaces or commas

 * Prints input arrays

-* Sorting arrays by `quick sort`.
+* Sorts arrays using the Quick Sort algorithm.

-* Finding intersections between two longest arrays and between all input arrays
+* Finds intersections between the two longest arrays and among all input arrays

-* Finding unique elements in input arrays and place them in reverse order
+* Identifies unique elements in the input arrays and outputs them in reverse order

 ### Command line arguments